negrinho/deep_architect/docs/source/tutorials/logging_and_visualization.rst

 Concluding remarks
 ^^^^^^^^^^^^^^^^^^

-These log folders are then useful for visualization purposes.
-One of the advantages of architecture search is that it allows us to try many of the different architectures and explore different characteristics on each of them.
+Log folders are useful for visualization.
+Architecture search allows us to try many of the different architectures and explore different characteristics on each of them.
-For example, we may set the search space with the goal of exploring what characteristics lead to better performance.
+We may set the search space with the goal of exploring what characteristics lead to better performance.
 Architecture search, and more specifically, DeepArchitect and the workflow that we suggest allows us to formulate many of these questions easily and explore the results to gain insight.